-- Power of attorney granted in favor of the Salvadoran attorneys or the company representative in the country, duly notarized at the nearest Consulate of El Salvador in the U.S. or by Apostille. - Regarding the product samples, the Environmental Safety Division requires 3 samples of the solid product weighing 200 grams each. - For liquid products, the Ministry of Health requires 3 samples of the product of 200 milliliters each. - A Certificate of Free Sale of the product, issued by the official health authorities of the country of origin, duly notarized at the nearest Salvadoran Consulate or by Apostille.
-It must contain the product's registration number and the manufacturing state of the country. - Functioning license of the local warehouse where the product will be stored, usually the local distributor obtains this license. - Two original labels of the product to verify if they conform to the requirements established by the Salvadoran Body for Technical Conformity (OSARTEC) for mandatory Salvadoran Norm (NSO): General Norm for labeling of pre-packaged food products: R-UAC 67.01.02:02. - Ingredient list in decreasing order according to product formulation.
-The list should only quantify flavoring, colorants, emulsifiers, preservers, sweetener, and any other contained in the product according to national or international norms.
+- Power of attorney granted in favor of the Salvadoran attorneys or the company representative in the country, duly notarized at the nearest Consulate of El Salvador in the U.S. or by Apostille. - The Environmental Safety Division requires 3 samples of solid products, weighing 200 grams each. - For liquid products, the Ministry of Health requires 3 samples of 200 milliliters each. - A Certificate of Free Sale of the product, issued by the official health authorities of the country of origin, duly notarized at the nearest Salvadoran Consulate or by Apostille.
+It must contain the product's registration number and the manufacturing state of the country. - Functioning license of the local warehouse where the product will be stored (usually the local distributor obtains this license). - Two original labels of the product to verify that they conform to the requirements established by the Salvadoran Body for Technical Conformity (OSARTEC) for mandatory Salvadoran Norm (NSO): General Norm for labeling of pre-packaged food products: R-UAC 67.01.02:02. - Ingredient list in decreasing order according to product formulation.
+Only the following must be quantified: flavoring, colorants, emulsifiers, preservers, sweetener, and any other ingredients according to national or international norms.
 All other ingredients must be described in a qualitative manner.